uclnlp/fakenewschallenge/README.md

 of the file.
 * The train and test sets are then respectively processed by the `pipeline_train` and `pipeline_test` functions defined in `util.py`.
-* The TensorFlow model saved in the `model` directory is then loaded in place of the model definition in `train_pred.py`.
+* The `TensorFlow` model saved in the `model` directory is then loaded in place of the model definition in `pred.py`.
 The associated `load_model` function can be found in `util.py`.
 * The model is then used to predict the labels on the processed test set.